History in the early twentieth century: from one department to two

 At the start of the twentieth century, the subject of ‘Modern History’ was taught at St Andrews by just one member of staff, a lecturer (although there was separate provision for ‘ancient history’ in the department of Classics, and for ‘ecclesiastical history’ in St Mary’s College).
 Over the following decades, more staff were appointed, with increasingly specific areas of expertise, and the teaching of history changed accordingly.
 This blog traces some of those changes by looking at the details of History courses and staff published in the University Calendar, looking at one year in each decade from 1905 onwards.

-In 1905, the Modern History lecturer was James Mackinnon; he had been appointed in 1896, and would remain in post until 1907.
+In 1905, the Modern History lecturer was James Mackinnon (1860-1945); he had been appointed in 1896, and would remain until 1907/8, when he moved to a professorship at Edinburgh.
 Students for an MA had to take two of Modern History, Ecclesiastical History or Ancient History.
-In the same year Professor Edward Edwards, M.A. was appointed Examiner in History.

 This post is part of a collection examining the establishment of the History degree at St Andrews, looking at the increasing number of staff and students and the gender balance of those graduating with a degree in history.
 You can also learn about the establishment of the history degree, or the first joint honours in History.
 To learn more about the past paper exams from key decades throughout the twentieth century, follow these links: 1905 Past Paper, 1950s Past Paper, 1970s Past Paper, 1980s/90s Past Paper, and the style and format of past history papers.